theNewDynamic/aba-icc/_posts/2015-02-25-the-honorable-navanethem-pillay-joins-the-aba-icc-project-board-of-advisors.md

 ---

-The American Bar Association's International Criminal Court Project (ABA-ICC Project) is pleased to announce that Navanethem (Navi) Pillay has joined the Project's distinguished Board of Advisors.
-Ms. Pillay during 2008-14 served as United Nations High Commissioner for Human Rights.
-New findings highlight the importance of international organizations that support human rights.
+The ABA’s ICC Project welcomes the Honorable Navanethem Pillay, former UN Commissioner for Human Rights and former International Criminal Court Judge, to its Board of Advisors.
 Please find [here](https://www.international-criminal-justice-today.org/news/the-honorable-navanethem-pillay-joins-abas-international-criminal-court-project-board-of-advisors/) the full article.